WSU-bjoshi/classactivitybackend-OzyOzyOzyOzyOzy/basics-guide/README.md

     - Requires a small message to explain what was changed
     - Changes are not made to repo until `git push` is used
   - `git commit`
-  - **DEMONSTRATE** Your GitHub repo should have a commit history of more than one.
-Commit messages should state changes at points in time
 - push
   - Pushes commits to the currently entered repo or branch
     - Requires at least one previous commit